KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 The spawn inmprovements described above can also be used to optimize and improve many of the functions in the `rpc`module but since the new functions will not be 100% compatible we decided to introduce a new module `erpc` and will keep the old `rpc`as well.

 The `erpc` module implements an enhanced subset of the operations provided by the `rpc` module.

 Enhanced in the sense that it makes it possible to distinguish between returned value, raised exceptions, and other errors.​

 `erpc` also has better performance and scalability than the original `rpc` implementation.
 This by utilizing the newly introduced `spawn_request()` BIF.

+The `rpc`module now share the same implementation as `erpc` and by that users of `rpc` will automatically benefit from the performance and scalability improvements made in `erpc`.

 # gen_tcp and the new socket module